How Much Does An Interior Designer Really Cost?

 It can cost anywhere from $75 an hour for an interior designer just starting out to $500 an hour for a seasoned and reputable designer with over 20+ years of experience.
 Yes, a seasoned designer can cost as much as a lawyer.

 Along with their hourly rate, most designers charge for travel time when they shop for furniture, pick up samples, or travel to your home.
 They also bill for email correspondences, text messages, and phone calls as these communications between vendors, contractors, tradespeople, and clients add up over time.
 Next time you send emails to a coworker or call a store, track how much time it takes throughout the day.
 Sometimes it’ll take only 5 minutes.
 Other times, it can take 30 minutes, 1 hour, or more, but you get the point.
 Time adds up with multiple communications over the span of a design project.
-And, time is money so designers should absolutely bill for that time.
+And, time is money, so designers should absolutely bill for that time.

 There’s also time that is spent thinking about design that many designers don’t bill for.
-I find myself thinking about a design for a project multiple times throughout the day - when I’m out on a walk, before I go to sleep, when I’m sleeping (dreaming about design), and so on, but I don’t bill for that time.
+I find myself thinking about a design for a project multiple times throughout the day - when I’m out on a walk, before I go to sleep, when I’m sleeping (dreaming about design), and so on.

 2. Hourly Rate + Markup